SpacingBat3/ReForged/makers/appimage/Readme.md

 Please reffer to [Electron Forge documentation][3] if you don't know about general Electron Forge configuration.

+The maker itself should work *out-of-the-box*, althrough it is recommended to at least provide the path of the icon and `categories`.
 An example relevant part of Electron Forge's configuration for this *maker* may look like this:
 ```js
 {
     name: "@reforged/maker-appimage",